YggdrasilJL/notetaker-EXPRESS/README.md

 # Note Taker Express.js

-This is a back-end Note Taker project that connects to the front end using Express.js.
+This is a back-end project that allows you to create, save and delete notes and connects to the front end using Express.js, also writes each saved note to the api/notes URL.

 ## Usage